-Aviva is Associate Publisher at Scribe Publications, where she is building an Australian fiction and non-fiction list.
+Aviva is a publisher at Affirm Press.
 She has worked in publishing for more than fifteen years, mainly as an editor.
-She was previously Deputy Editor of Australian Book Review.
+She was previously Associate Publisher at Scribe Publications, where she was responsible for building an Australian fiction list, and before that she was Deputy Editor at Australian Book Review.

 Liz is a finance professional with some 20 years experience.
 She is currently Head of Finance and Corporate Services at the Melbourne Festival.